-Avoid getting scammed on Etsy February 13, 2019 – Posted in: Advice – Tags: etsy, Jewelry, Safe shopping
+Avoid getting scammed on Etsy February 13, 2019 – Posted in: Advice – Tags: etsy, Jewelry, Jewelry, Safe shopping

 Shopping on Etsy is secure and safe most of the time, but like everywhere, there are some bad eggs present.
 Luckily there are ways of finding out who’s the real deal and which shop does not have good intentions.
 We have been present on Etsy for several years and have seen a few cases where certain shops were not selling their own handmade products.
 Here are the few basic steps you should consider, before completing your purchase:

 First thing is to check the shop’s ratings.
 Each buyer can leave feedback after purchasing and receiving the ordered product.
 See how many items had already been sold and what is the total feedback.
 New stores will not have many sold items and even fewer reviews.
 This does not mean you should avoid them, but you should read the rest of this post, to learn more on how to avoid getting scammed.
 Read each negative review carefully, skip the positive ones.
 This way you can see what kind of problems previous customers had with the shop.
 Avoid shops that don’t have at least a 4-star review.

 What happens if you don’t like the item you purchased?
 Maybe it does not look like the one you ordered, it’s possible that it was damaged during delivery, your item could get stolen before being delivered etc. A good shop will have a detailed return policy that covers all of these possibilities.
 Our shop has a no questions asked refund policy for items that are not custom made and uses DHL delivery service to make sure items get delivered safe and on time.